arizakevin/Enhanced-component-with-modal/README.md

 # Description
-High-Order Component that consumes any component/screen, a button, and a modal, and returns the component/screen enhanced with all the logic necesary for your modal to work and place the button wherever you set it on your screen.
+withModal.js is a Higher-Order Component that consumes any component/screen, a button, and a modal, and returns the component/screen enhanced with all the logic necessary for your modal to work, and then it places the button wherever you set it on your component/screen.

 # Installation

 Download or clone the source code, open your terminal in the project directory, do ***npm install*** (or ***yarn install***).
 Then, go to the ***ios*** folder (type ***cd ios*** in your terminal when already on the root directory) and do
-***pod install*** (you must have xcode installed from the App Store).
+***pod install*** (you must have Xcode installed from the App Store).
 Finally, go back to the root directory of the project (type ***cd ..***) and type
 ***npm run ios*** in your terminal.
-If you did well, the Metro bundler will start building the app an then this will open your iOS simulator, install the app and run it.
+If you did well, the Metro bundler will start building the app and then it will open your iOS simulator, install the app and run it.

 ### List of commands in order: